How to Do a Tempo Run and Get Faster

 When you add miles to your training program, keep in mind the 10 percent rule, and only add 10 percent more miles to your training from the week before, advises the American Council on Exercise.
 So if you run 10 miles one week, for instance, you can add 1 mile to run a total of 11 miles the next week.

 Have you tried tempo workouts?
 What is your favorite speed workout?
 Comment below.
-Get more training and fitness tips on the Runstreet Youtube and tag @Runstreet on Instagram to share your workouts and get cheered on. 😊
+Get more training and fitness tips by following and tagging @Runstreet on Instagram to share your workouts and get cheered on. 😊

 Need a personalized speed workout?
-Check out the Runstreet Training Center for the best running training plans and personalized coaching.
+Check out the Runstreet Training Center for the best running training plans and personalized coaching to help you have the best race day.

 Marnie Kunz is a NASM-certified trainer and USATF- and RRCA-certified running coach, dog lover, Akita mom, and writer based in Brooklyn, NY.